OS-samirhami/EKS-Rundeck-IAM/README.md

 ```

 ### Step 4: Configure EKS Access Entries

+**Important:** This solution uses the **EKS Access Entries API** with authentication mode set to `API_AND_CONFIG_MAP` instead of manually editing the aws-auth ConfigMap.
+This provides a more secure, API-driven approach to managing cluster access while maintaining backward compatibility.

 Instead of manually editing the aws-auth ConfigMap, use EKS Access Entries API: